geraudmathe/Locomotive-fundamentals/README.md

 ![internationalization model](Locomotive-fundamentals/raw/master/images/internationalization_model.png)

-Notice the ```localized``` checkbox ?
-It's all it takes to localize a model field.
-You localize the fields you want, not necessarily all custom fields.
+See the ```localized``` checkbox ?
+It's all it takes to localize a model field !
+You can localize the fields you want, but not necessarily all custom fields.

-So let's create an entrie in english, save it, and switch to French and translate it.
+Let's create an entrie in english, save it, and switch to French, and translate this entrie.

+**Notice :
+- Locomotive indicates which entries are not translated, as it does with pages
+- But unlike pages, a model entrie which isn't translated yet will still appears in front**

 Then wo go back to our lambda page and display the dummy models entries.
 Don't forget to update the template in both locales :

 ```html
 {% for item in contents.dummy %}